spacepy/spacepy/QuickStart/index.rst

 Ticktock Class
 --------------

-The Ticktock class provides as number of time conversion routines.
+The Ticktock class provides a number of time conversion routines and is implemented as a container class built on the functionality of the Python datetime module.
 The following time coordinates are provided

     * UTC: Coordinated Universal Time implemented as a ``datetime.datetime`` class
     * ISO: standard ISO 8601 format like ``2002-10-25T14:33:59``
     * TAI: International Atomic Time in units of seconds since Jan 1, 1958 (midnight) and includes leap seconds, i.e. every second has the same length
     * JD:  Julian Day
     * MJD: Modified Julian Day
     * UNX: UNIX time in seconds since Jan 1, 1970
-* RDT: Rata Die Time (lat. fixed date) in days since Jan 1, 1 AD midnight
+    * RDT: Rata Die Time (Gregorian Ordinal Time) in days since Jan 1, 1 AD midnight
-* CDF: CDF Epoch time in milliseconds since Jan 1, 0
+    * CDF: CDF Epoch time in milliseconds since Jan 1, year 0
     * DOY: Day of Year including fractions
     * leaps: Leap seconds according to ftp://maia.usno.navy.mil/ser7/tai-utc.dat

 To access these time coordinates, you'll create an instance of a Ticktock class, e.g.::